 If the informal discussions do not resolve the grievance, the student may bring a formal complaint using the procedures set forth in the following articles.
-During the formal resolution process, the chairperson and/or dean can not overrule a faculty member's academic judgment.
-This formal complaint process shall begin within two weeks following the informal discussions.
+During the formal resolution process, the chairperson and/or dean cannot overrule a faculty member's academic judgment.
+This formal complaint process shall begin within ten (10) working days following the informal discussions.

 - 2.3.1.
-The student shall make a written complaint to the appropriate dean. as defined in Article 1.2.A.
+The student shall make a written complaint to the appropriate dean. - 2.3.2.
 The complaint shall describe the grievance, including a statement of what happened, and the student's reasons for challenging the action or decision.
 The complaint shall also describe the student's attempts to resolve the grievance informally.
 The student may attach copies of any relevant documents.
 The student shall send a copy of the complaint to the faculty member and his or her chairperson.
-The faculty member shall have two weeks from the receipt of the complaint to respond in writing to the dean.
-A copy of the faculty member's response shall be provided to the student, consistent with the federal Family Educational Rights and Privacy Act (FERPA). - 2.3.2.
+The faculty member shall have ten (10) working days from the receipt of the complaint to respond in writing to the dean.
+A copy of the faculty member's response shall be provided to the student, consistent with the federal Family Educational Rights and Privacy Act (FERPA). - 2.3.3.
 In making a determination on the formal complaint, the dean shall receive and review any written evidence or statements submitted by the parties, and shall provide both parties the opportunity to review and respond to all evidence.
 The dean shall interview each party and may interview other persons with relevant information.
 At his or her discretion, the dean may decide to hold an informal hearing involving both parties and any witnesses.
 Where the dispute primarily concerns factual questions, rather than matters of academic judgment, the dean should normally hold such a hearing.
-If a hearing is to be held, the dean will give the parties no less than five working days notice.
+If a hearing is to be held, the dean will give the parties no less than ten (10) working days' notice.
 The student and/or faculty member shall be allowed to bring an advisor to the hearing, but legal counsel shall not be permitted.
-Cross-examination of witnesses shall be permitted, but the dean may require that questions be directed through the dean. - 2.3.3.
+Cross-examination of witnesses shall be permitted, but the dean may require that questions be directed through the dean. - 2.3.4.
 The dean at his or her discretion may convene an advisory committee to hold a hearing or otherwise help him or her evaluate the dispute.
-For this purpose the dean may utilize a standing committee appointed within the dean's college. - 2.3.4.
+For this purpose the dean may utilize a standing committee appointed within the dean's college. - 2.3.5.
 The dean shall issue a written decision explaining his or her findings, conclusions, and reasons for the decision.
 The decision shall be sent to each party, and to the faculty member's chair.
-The decision shall be made within three weeks after the complaint is filed, unless an informal hearing is held, in which case the decision shall be made within four weeks.
+The decision shall be made within fifteen (15) working days after the complaint is filed, unless an informal hearing is held, in which case the decision shall be made within twenty (20) working days.